njsmith/posy/pybi/README.md

     other systems?
 E.g. Linux 32/64 bit, or macOS on ARM with Rosetta 2?

+    I guess all of these cases have in common that there are multiple platform tags at the system level, but then the choice of interpreter restricts you to just a subset of them, and the subset can be determined by doing a simple string match on the suffix of the platform tags (because that's where we put basic arch stuff).
+    So we could potentially add a field like `"restrict_platforms":
+    ["_x86_64"]` or `"restrict_platforms": ["_universal2", "_arm64"]`?

+    macOS is particularly tricky with its fat binaries.
+Suppose we're on Apple Silicon:

+    - if your interpreter and *all* of your packages are `universal2`, then you can run the interpreter in either ARM or x86-64 mode (via Rosetta 2).
+    - if your interpreter is `universal2`, and all of your packages are `universal2` or ARM, then you can run the interpreter in ARM mode and it's fine.
+    - if your interpreter is `universal2`, and all of your packages are `universal2` or x86-64, then you *have* to run the interpreter in x86-64 mode (which requires a special request at startup), but then it will work

+    So a `universal2` pybi lets you pick which kind of environment you want, but you do have to pick at install time!
+So what would you put in `restrict_platforms` for a `universal2` pybi?

+    In some ways it would be easier if we always had separate binaries for x86-64/arm64...

   * `paths`: The install paths needed to install wheels, as relative paths starting at the root of the zip file.